HALFpipe/RAMP/README.md

   - bioconda
 ```

-Then update your `.bashrc` or `.zshrc` with `mamba init`.
-This will allow you to use the `conda` command.

-Next, install `mamba` using `conda install mamba` and then create the environment using the following command:
+Next, create the environment using the following command:

 ```bash
 micromamba create --name "gwas-protocol" \